-Baylor College of Medicine signed and returned a Funding Certification and Agreement to the Department of Education (DE) and intends to use no less than 50 percent of the funds received under Section 18004(a)(1) of the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide emergency financial assistance to students in degree-granting programs who have incurred expenses directly related to the disruption of campus operations due to COVID-19.
+Baylor College of Medicine signed and returned a Funding Certification and Agreement to the Department of Education (DE) agreeing to use no less than 50 percent of the funds received under Section 18004(a)(1) of the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide emergency financial assistance to students in degree-granting programs who have incurred expenses directly related to the disruption of campus operations due to COVID-19.

-- As of the Spring 2020 academic term, 1,577 Baylor students met the criteria to be eligible for CARES Act HEERF grant funding – an eligible student is one who was enrolled in a Baylor degree-granting program on March 13, 2020, was Title IV eligible, and had a valid 2020/2021 FAFSA on file at the College.
-These students were informed of the opportunity to submit an application to request financial assistance during the period July 9 through July 22, 2020.
+- As of the Spring 2020 academic term, 475 Baylor students met the criteria to be eligible for CARES Act HEERF grant funding – an eligible student is one who was enrolled in a Baylor degree-granting program on March 13, 2020, was Title IV eligible, and had a current, valid FAFSA on file at the College.

-- Baylor received and reviewed 69 applications and, based on the documentation of eligible expenses in each application, allocated $75,734.98 to 61 of the applicants for expenses incurred as a result of the disruption of campus operations due to COVID-19.
+- Students were informed of the opportunity to submit an application to request financial assistance during the period July 9 through July 22, 2020.
+Baylor received and reviewed 69 applications and, based on the documentation of eligible expenses in each application, allocated $77,672.00 to 63 of the applicants for expenses incurred as a result of the disruption of campus operations due to COVID-19.

 - CARES Act HEERF awards vary by applicant.
 As students submitted HEERF applications, Baylor personnel became informed of the types and amount of expenses generally incurred related to the disruption of campus operations due to COVID-19.
-Amounts requested by students in certain expense categories may have been reduced to reflect a more equitable distribution of available funds, as well as, to ensure compliance with the DE’s guidance on eligible expenses.
+Amounts requested by students in certain expense categories may have been reduced to reflect a more equitable distribution of available funds, as well as, to ensure compliance with the Department of Education’s guidance on eligible expenses.